hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step11-events.md

 ### Add EventRecorder

-Add the Recorder line to the struct.
+Find the `AtReconciler` struct and at a Recorder line to the last line of the struct.

 ```go
 // AtReconciler reconciles an At object